-South Australia's Entitlement Flow during February is 6,929 ML/day and Additional Dilution Flow (ADF) of 3,000 ML/day is still being received.
-Unregulated flow conditions are currently being experienced and are likely to persist for a number of months as South Australia is now likely to receive flows in the range of 15,000-30,000 ML/day until May 2012 and possibly further depending upon inflows and releases from Menindee Lakes.
+South Australia's Entitlement Flow during March is 6, 000 ML/day and Additional Dilution Flow (ADF) of 3,000 ML/day is still being received.
+Unregulated flow conditions are currently being experienced and are likely to persist for a number of months as South Australia is now likely to receive flows in the range of 15,000-30,000 ML/day until June 2012 and possibly further depending upon inflows and releases from Menindee Lakes and other inflows into the River Murray from key tributaries.

-The flow over Lock 1 is currently 21, 000 ML/day and will remain at this rate over the coming week.
+The flow over Lock 1 is currently 23,000 ML/day and will remain at this rate over the coming week.

 The unregulated flow will pass through South Australia to the Lower Lakes and Coorong.
-This will assist in the maintenance of barrage releases over the remainder of summer, autumn and winter, to improve and maintain salinity levels in Lakes Alexandrina and Albert and maintain connectivity to the Coorong.
-In addition, environmental water from The Living Murray is being delivered to wetlands on the Chowilla Floodplain to enhance floodplain vegetation and wildlife habitat; building on the benefits from the 2011 high flow events.
+This will assist in the maintenance of barrage releases over autumn and winter, to improve and maintain salinity levels in Lakes Alexandrina and Albert and maintain connectivity to the Coorong.
+In addition, environmental water from The Living Murray is being delivered to wetlands on the Chowilla Floodplain to enhance floodplain vegetation and wildlife habitat.
+Currently, Coombool Swamp, a wetland on the Chowilla floodplain, has received approximately 2 GL of water.
+A recent waterbird survey identified more than 1,000 birds (24 species) using the wetland.
+Another two wetlands are to receive environmental water in March.